The Green at Carseldine Village

 Whilst there is no specific accessible play equipment at The Green, there are certainly some pieces that could be utilised by children of all abilities.
 The playground has a combination of flat concrete paths and rubber base, so getting around in a wheelchair, on crutches, or with a pram is easy.
 The shade is provided by shade sails, trees, and picnic shelters.
 Accessible car parking spaces and toilets are also available around the playground and sporting fields.

-The Green at Carseldine Village – The Facts
+The Green at Carseldine Village Features

 - Unfenced playground

 - Climbing tower/nets